kilgoro/Wirtualny-kosmetolog/README.md

     ├── cryolipolysis.webp
     └── ...
 External Dependencies (CDN)
+Library	Version	Usage
+Splide	4.1.4	Recommendation slider
-LibraryVersionUsageSplide4.1.4Recommendation sliderSelect24.1.0-rc.0Multi-select in the admin panel
-Both are enqueued conditionally — only on pages where they're needed.
+Select2	4.1.0-rc.0	Multi-select in the admin panel Both are enqueued conditionally — only on pages where they're needed.

 Security

-Every admin form is protected by nonces (wp_nonce_field / check_admin_referer) Input data is sanitized via sanitize_text_field, wp_kses_post, intval, and sanitize_hex_color AJAX handlers are protected by check_ajax_referer and current_user_can('manage_options') capability checks Scripts and styles are loaded only on pages containing the shortcode
+Every admin form is protected by nonces (wp_nonce_field / check_admin_referer) Input data is sanitized via sanitize_text_field, wp_kses_post, intval, and sanitize_hex_color AJAX handlers are protected by check_ajax_referer and current_user_can('manage_options') capability checks Scripts and styles are loaded only on pages containing the shortcode Author

-Author
 Patryk Łyjak

 License
 Copyright © 2024 Patryk Łyjak.
 All rights reserved.

 The source code is visible for inspection but is not open-source software.
 Viewing the code does not grant any rights to use, copy, modify, or distribute it without the express written consent of the author.